To Refer Or Not to Refer - Surrogate Partner Therapy

 The codes of ethics of most major professional organizations discuss the importance of therapists making referrals to other professionals if they can provide specialist-specific services and/or if such services are likely to be beneficial or helpful to the client.
-Following are direct quotes on the ethical guidelines regarding referrals from some of the major professional associations' codes of ethics.

 One of the concerns with referrals to Surrogate Partner Therapy is the fact that, in modern times, there are very few research projects on the effectiveness of SPT.
 Following are a couple of research papers on the efficacy of SPT:

 - Aloni, R., Keren, O. and Katz, S. (2012) Sex Therapy Surrogate Partners for Individuals with Very Limited Functional Ability Following Traumatic Brain Injury, Sexuality and Disability 25(3):125-134.

 - Ben‐Zion, I., Rothschild, S., Chudakov, B., & Aloni, R. (2007).
 Surrogate versus couple therapy in vaginismus.
 Journal of Sexual Medicine, 4(3), 728-733.

 Zur Institute Online Courses for CE Credit Hours on Human Sexuality and Sex Therapy

 Interviews – Audio Recordings